YourOpenDAta/ml_parking_malaga/README.md

 - weekday: [1, ..., 7] 1 ->Sunday  7->Saturday
 - time: : [0, ... , 23]
 - predictionId: String to identify the prediction in the consuming application
-- socketId: String to identify the socket in the consuming application
+- socketId: String to identify the socket with the client in the consuming application

 ### Testing everything worked